 AKVIS Pastel lets you transform a photograph into a pastel artwork.
 The software can be used independently as a standalone program or in a photo editor as a plugin filter.

-To call the plugin, select it from filters of your image editing program.
+Plugin is an add-on for a photo editor, for example for Photoshop.
+To call the plugin, select AKVIS –> Pastel from filters of your image editing program.

 The program's workspace looks like this: